pihiwatari/SSG-template/projects/sample-project.md

 ![A living room render with some furniture and wooden wall, in a Japanese style.](/static/img/12_180921.png "Shot #2")

-Aaaaaand this is a tutorial/project showcase on how to exchange any service (actually only 3D modeling and rendering) for food.
+The project is still a work in progress, so I expect to update this post later next year.
 I really hope you liked it.